 While a BCIT student, alumna Michelle Wan developed and presented a prototype app at a national nursing conference that could change the future of healthcare.
 The idea of the Alexa app is to use voice technology to access patient records, freeing up nurses to attend to patients, potentially saving lives.
 The revolutionary app has since captured the attention of healthcare professionals and the media nationwide.

 Mark Wong, BCIT instructor and Lead Animator at Scanline VFX, has worked on some of the most memorable productions in recent history.
-Some examples include Game of Thrones, Zack Snyder’s Justice League, released March 18, 2021, and the upcoming Godzilla vs Kong, released March 31, 2021.
+Some examples include Game of Thrones, Zack Snyder’s Justice League and Godzilla vs Kong.
 His work on Season 8 of Game of Thrones—bringing to life a fire-breathing dragon flying over King’s Landing— helped the smash hit fantasy show earn an Emmy award for Outstanding Visual Effects.

 Chong Tea Company Founder and BCIT alumnus Matt Chong shares traditional Chinese tea knowledge, passed down from his family and learned through years of studying, through his online virtual tea house.
-Recently, the BCIT Alumni Association collaborated with Matt to host a Virtual Tea Tasting experience.
-In anticipation of this event, Global News interviewed Matt where he demonstrated tips for brewing and tasting tea at home.
+A Vancouverite of Chinese decent, he shares that browsing the city’s tea shops gave him not only a deeper look into the history of tea, but also a meaningful way to reconnect with his culture.

 Vice President of Supply Chain, FoodX Technologies and BCIT alumnus Reza Bafandeh is transforming how customers and businesses order groceries.
 Reza was an instrumental part of the first full design of the warehousing systems.
 He worked with the team to build FoodX’s scalable eGrocery Management Solution (eGMS) platform and disrupt the grocery delivery space.
 The hope is to deliver on the company’s mission to use the power of business innovation to solve social and environmental problems.